darshanshivakumar27/darshanshivakumar27/README.md

 🎓 BE Computer Science & Data Science
 🏫 PES College of Engineering, Mandya
-💻 Passionate about AI, Backend Development, and Automation Testing
+💻 Passionate about AI Systems, Backend Development, and Automation Testing

 ---

 ## 🚀 About Me

-* Computer Science student passionate about building real-world software projects
+* Computer Science student passionate about building real-world software systems
-* Skilled in Python development, API automation testing, and backend systems
+* Skilled in **Python development, backend APIs, and automation testing**
-* Interested in Artificial Intelligence, AI agents, and data-driven applications
+* Interested in **Artificial Intelligence, AI agents, and data-driven applications**
-* Currently working on AI-powered systems and automation frameworks
+* Currently working on **AI-powered systems and data analysis projects**

 ---